iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/problems/Min Max Riddle/readme.md

     * 2 |---> 3
     * 1 |---> 13

   * Observe that there are these unfilled values.
   * The key here is, if the size of the window gets smaller, then the minimum gets larger, because the smaller window is a sub-interval of the larger window.
   * there are 3 window in the array with size of 5.
     * `[0 --> 4]`, `[1 --> 5]`, `[2 --> 7]` which belongs to sub intervals with length 6:
     * `[0 --> 5]`, `[1 --> 6]`

   * Therefore, the lower bound is determine by the larger interval, since for window with size 5, it's underdeterined (**Proof needed here it's kinda complicated**), we assert that, for all the underdetermined sliding window with a size:

-    * ans[i] = max(ans[i + 1], ans[i + 2])
+    * ans[i] = max(ans[i + 1], ans[i + 2])  # huh... why is it the max of TWO of them...
     * Note that, the global minimum eixsts, hence, the quantity is defined.

+### What kind of dark magic is going here

+* For the global minimum, the window size of the element is `n`

+* For the second minimum in the array, the size of the window must be <= `n - 1`
+  * It's equal when the second, first minimum is at the opposite side of the array.
+  * If it's not the above case, then the window size it's strictly less than that.
+In that case, the maximum of window size n - 1 will not be in the final array we found.
+  * It still works if there are repeated element in the array.
+  * If the first and second smallest element is not at the `0`, and `n - 1` index of the array, then the max min of window size of n - 1 will be the same as the global minimum.
+(Because that window will have to include them at some point)
+* Inductively, for the `k`th smallest element, the max window size for that element, is `<= n - k`

+#### Do it Formally

+* Basic Definitions:
+  * Let `arr` be the array we are looking at.
+  * Let, `Min1, Min2, Min3` be the smallest 3 elements in the array.
+  * Def F[] be a function that map the element in array to the maximum window size such that, the element remains to be the minimum of tha window.
+  * `n` the size of the array.
+* Hypothesis:
+  * For all element in array, say `I`, `F[I]` never equals to `n - 1` or `n - 2`.
+* Then:
+  * F[Min1] <= n, F[Min2] <= n - 1, F[Min3] <= n + 2

-### A more involved example by hand:
+### A more involved example by hand

 * Arr = "3 5 4 7 6 2"
          0 1 2 3 4 5
 * Immediate left smaller:  `[-1, 0, 0, 2, 2,-1]`
 * Immediate right smaller: `[ 5, 2, 5, 4, 5, 6]`
 * Window size:             `[ 5, 1, 4, 1, 2, 6]`
 * Maximum for each window size:
   * 1 |--> 7  # Cannot be ? because it's the global maximum
   * 2 |--> 6
   * 3 |--> ?
   * 4 |--> 4
   * 5 |--> 3
   * 6 |--> 2  # cannot be ? becaues it's the global Minimum
+    * Fact:
+      * Monotonically Decreasing as the window's size goes up.
+* Then, the maximum of windows size 3 is the max of 4, 5, which is 4.

 * See codes for more on how this is handled.

 ### Extension of the problem

 * The maximum for all the window sizes, and we are looking for the minimum for each of the window's size.